-A lot of people don’t think about it.
+A lot of people don’t even know what it is exactly.

-But what if I told you that your profile could attract people to your business, create a sense of trust with your customers and clients, and build your brand better with the correct photo?
+What if I told you that your social profile could attract people to your business, create a sense of trust with your customers and clients, and better build your brand, just by using the correct photo?

 Let me explain.

-When you think of marketing on social media, the first thing you think of is your brand and how you can get more attention from your target market.
-You probably think about how you can create revenue and use strategies that will help people and ignite their marketing strengths.
+When you think of marketing on social media, if you are like many people, the first thing that you think of is your brand and how you can get more attention from your target market.

-In fact, the social profile can do all of this for you because it is on the front lines of the marketing war you are fighting.
+The social profile can do this for you, because it is on the front lines of the marketing war you are fighting.

-The social profile is the first thing that is seen after someone reads your guest post on someone’s blog.
-And you are exposed to an audience that doesn’t know you.
-This is a split second opportunity for them to judge you based on what you said vs how you look.
+For example, your social profile is the first thing that is seen after someone reads your guest post on another blog.
+In this instance you are exposed to an audience that doesn’t know you.
+This is a split-second opportunity for them to judge you based on what you said versus how you look.

 This is where the social profile comes in.
 I want to work from the perspective of someone that doesn’t know who you are and has possibly never seen your face before.